GlobalFishingWatch/paper-global-longline-sets/notebooks/readme.md

 # Analyses for the paper "Global prevalence of setting longlines at dawn highlights bycatch risk for threatened albatross".

 This folder contains notebooks that include the analyses and figures for the paper.
+Jupytext is required to run these notebooks.

 **Brazil_analysis-v20220718.py**: This notebook investigates how sets predicted by the model match with sets recorded in logbooks.